 small improvements in people's attitudes towards LGBTQ access to public services and education.
 Anti-gay laws mean that gay people can be sentenced to punishments ranging from 14 years in prison to death by stoning.
 There is, according to Human Rights Watch, "widespread extortion, mob violence, arbitrary arrest, torture in detention, and physical and sexual violence" against the LGBTQ community in Nigeria, often by the authorities or with their complicity as mobs and gangs target LGBTQ individuals.
 In April, 53 people were arrested on the charge of attending a gay wedding, though they all claimed they were actually at a birthday party and were illegally detained for more than 24 hours.

 Bangladesh: LGBTQ People Face Arrest, Harassment, Discrimination & Violent Attacks

-Many activists, according to the Washington Post, have been forced into exile rather than endure continual harassment and the threat of life in prison — the official maximum punishment for homosexual acts ("carnal intercourse against the order of nature") under the country's law.
+according to , have been forced into exile rather than endure continual harassment and the threat of life in prison — the official maximum punishment for homosexual acts ("carnal intercourse against the order of nature") under the country's law. the Washington Post

 Australia: A Sports Great Publicly Denounced LGBTQ People